MuhammadSimak/AI-Health-Assitant/README.md

 A medical report is passed to all agents, which run in parallel (threading) and return their findings.
 The outputs are then combined and summarized into three possible health issues with reasoning.

-AI Agents
+### AI Agents

-1. Cardiologist Agent
+**1. Cardiologist Agent**

-Focus: Detect cardiac issues such as arrhythmias or structural abnormalities.
+- *Focus*: Detect cardiac issues such as arrhythmias or structural abnormalities.
-Recommendations: Cardiovascular testing, monitoring, and management strategies.
+- *Recommendations*: Cardiovascular testing, monitoring, and management strategies.

-2. Psychologist Agent
+**2. Psychologist Agent**

-Focus: Identify psychological conditions (e.g., panic disorder, anxiety).
+- *Focus*: Identify psychological conditions (e.g., panic disorder, anxiety).
-Recommendations: Therapy, stress management, or medication adjustments.
+- *Recommendations*: Therapy, stress management, or medication adjustments.

-3. Pulmonologist Agent
+**3. Pulmonologist Agent**

-Focus: Assess respiratory causes for symptoms (e.g., asthma, breathing disorders).
+- *Focus*: Assess respiratory causes for symptoms (e.g., asthma, breathing disorders).
-Recommendations: Lung function tests, breathing exercises, respiratory treatments.# AI-Health-Assitant
+- *Recommendations*: Lung function tests, breathing exercises, respiratory treatments.